Stay in touch with Marcus and visit his other sites:

 In 2014 Marcus was awarded a Taiwan Fellowship for 2014.
 This fellowship allowed him to work with colleagues at Tamkang University and the National Taiwan University on developing futures thinking in undergraduate engineering students.
 The outcomes of this research engagement appeared in the research paper he publishes with Song, Mei Mei Song and Hsieh (Patrick) Shang-Hsien: Anticipatory Imagination as a Tool for Rethinking Engineering Education which appeared in Journal of Professional Issues in Engineering Education and Practice, 143(4).

 Marcus is a researcher involved with USC's Sustainability Research Centre (SRC).
 Core interests are social learning and adaptive capacity in which all theory is grounded in practice and hope is built into all research premises and processes.
-He is interested in the intersection of cultures and their languages and loves to run anticipatory workshops that build personal agency and capacity along with inclusivity and a tolerance for complexity, chaos and open ended processes (rather than answers).
-He is committed to also developing via such approaches the theoretical confidence to advocate for these in professional and community contexts.
+He is interested in the intersection of cultures and their languages and loves to run anticipatory workshops that build personal agency and capacity along with inclusivity and a tolerance for complexity, chaos and open-ended processes (rather than answers).
+He is committed to also developing, via such approaches, the theoretical confidence to advocate for these in professional and community contexts.
+In keeping with this research focus he has co-edited the 2019 Routledge publication The Dynamics of Dissent: Theorising Movements for Inclusive Futures.

-Marcus also works with USC’s Arts Research in the Creative Humanities where he focusses on the area of anticipatory aesthetics.
+Marcus is passionate about alternative ways of communicating emergent knowledge in wicked times.
 In this area he is leading with Gary Crew, Lisa Chandler and Rachel Robinson, a special issue of the journal TEXT on the theme of Anticipatory Imaginaries.
-This issue published in October 2018, will include creative works written and produced in response to stimulus from a discipline expert.
+This issue, published in October 2018, includes creative works written and produced in response to stimulus from a discipline expert.

 Marcus Bussey has forged collaborative partnerships with colleagues focused on social sustainability, educational and institutional innovation.
 He works regularly with the following institutions: